 Even among Italian cities, Vicenza is special.
 Not just a handful of spectacular buildings, but a whole town of them, many of them designed by one man: Andrea Palladio.
-As we walked down the main street – called, naturally, Corso Palladio – past palaces designed by Palladio and his disciples in the 16th century, I started to get a sense of déjà vu.
+Today Palladio’s Vicenza is a UNESCO World Heritage Site, a tribute to his creations and his architectural legacy.

 A UNESCO World Heritage Site